alexiscatnip/alexiscatnip.github.io/porfolio.md

 ## Projects - Embedded Systems

 ## CG3207 - an implementation of subset of ARM-like CPU on FPGA

-todo: do i have video of this guy?

 We implemented an ARM-like CPU on FPGA board.
 Following the Fetch-decode-execute-memory concept.